Patrick-Sawyer/stream-amg-tech-test/README.md

 # StreamAMG Tech Test

-Tech test - I was asked to build the hero elements & navbar for a boxing website.
+Tech test - I was asked to build the hero elements & navbar for a boxing website using React.

 ## To install